TITLE 86: REVENUE

 1) Hospital Sales

-A) Nonprofit hospitals which qualify as exclusively charitable institutions are not taxable when selling food or medicine to their patients in connection with the furnishing of hospital service to them, nor on the operation of restaurant facilities which are conducted primarily for the benefit of the hospital's employees, and which are not open to the public.
-However, sales made in a hospital cafeteria which is open to the public will be taxable sales.
+A) Nonprofit hospitals that qualify as exclusively charitable institutions are not taxable when selling food or medicine to their patients in connection with the furnishing of hospital services to them, nor on the operation of restaurant facilities that are conducted primarily for the benefit of the hospital's employees, and that are not open to the public.
+However, sales made in a hospital cafeteria that is open to the public will be taxable sales.
+A nonprofit hospital dining facility is not considered to be open to the public if the dining facility is restricted to patients and their visitors, hospital employees (including staff doctors), volunteer workers in the hospital, and doctors attending patients in the hospital.

-B) In the case of hospitals which qualify as charitable institutions, such hospitals are not taxable when selling drugs to anyone because this is for the relief of the sick (which is the hospital's primary purpose) and so is "primarily for the purpose of" such hospitals, thus qualifying such transactions for tax exemption.
-However, a hospital or hospital auxiliary incurs Retailers' Occupation Tax liability when selling candy, chewing gum, tobacco products, razor blades and the like at retail even when such items are sold only to patients because (unlike food and medicine) these items are not necessary to the furnishing of hospital service, and they are competitive.
+B) In the case of hospitals that qualify as charitable institutions, such hospitals are not taxable when selling drugs to anyone because this is for the relief of the sick (which is the hospital's primary purpose) and so is "primarily for the purpose of" such hospitals, thus qualifying such transactions for tax exemption.
+However, a hospital or hospital auxiliary incurs retailers' occupation tax liability when selling candy, chewing gum, tobacco products, razor blades, and the like at retail even when such items are sold only to patients because unlike food and medicine these items are not necessary to the furnishing of hospital services, and the sales of such items are competitive.

 C) The same distinctions apply to nonprofit sanitaria and nonprofit nursing homes when they qualify as exclusively charitable institutions.